jeffThompson/CreativeProgramming2/Week03_ImageFilters/README.md

 ### TLDR
 * Create an image filter, focusing on pixel manipulation
 * Formatted for Instagram stories and/or TikTok
+  * Add UI overlay on top of your output images
 * Due March 4 by 11am EST
   * Upload three images manipulated by your filter to Canvas
 * No need to turn in code for this project